 One beautiful description of the things that are good for the human mind is the scripture which reads; “Whatever things are true, whatever things are of serious concern, whatever things are righteous, whatever things are chaste, whatever things are lovable, whatever things are well-spoken-of, whatever things are virtuous, and whatever things are praiseworthy, continue considering these things.
 The things that you learned as well as accepted and heard and saw in connection with me, practice these, and the God of peace will be with you.”

 One other point about association, is that too much alcohol may bring a temporary relief from negative feelings but, in time it will only make things worse.
 Alcohol is a depressant that alters the thought processes.
 It goes without saying that drugs are extremely hazardous for anyone, especially those suffering from mental health.
-Some people have sought relief in Marijuana, being told that it is a sedative and can ease the mind and body but, this is untrue and this drug has many side effects including psychosis and paranoia.
+Some people have sought relief in Marijuana, being told that it is a sedative and can ease the mind and body but, this drug has many side effects including psychosis and paranoia.
 I have personally witnessed many of my friends and family succumb to this drug, becoming weak, paranoid and out of touch.
 Many of them go on to hard drugs.
 Several people I have known have died from overdose.

 Humans have many wants and desires but only a few actual needs.
 One need that is often overlooked is highlighted by the words of Jesus Christ.
 He said “Happy (or blessed) are those conscious of their spiritual need.”
 Jesus was not talking about meditation, chanting or repetitious praying of mantras, but of a close relationship, a need, for God in our lives.
 Jesus assured us that we should not “Be anxious for the next day.”
 He went so far as to say “Keep on seeking FIRST God's kingdom, and all these other things (necessities of life) will be freely added.”
 Millions of people, including myself and my family, have found this promise to be true and reliable.